gerardnico/samza/README.md

 ### Connection with bash

-  * Connect in the container wit bash
+  * Connect in the container wit bash and [docker-samza-bash.bat](docker-samza-bash.bat)
 ```bash
 docker-samza-bash.bat
 ```